wlqiu0420/wlqiu0420/README.md

 ## 🧮 Current Work

 - **Wenlin Qiu**, Kexin Li, Yiqun Li, Hao Zhang.
-The error analysis of nonuniform L1 and L1-2σ methods for the variable-exponent subdiffusion model. _Journal of Scientific Computing_,  Major Revision.
+The error analysis of nonuniform L1 and L1-2σ methods for the variable-exponent subdiffusion model. _Journal of Scientific Computing_,  In Revision.

 ---